23f2005144/comment-category-classification/README.md

 | LinearSVC | 0.80 | 0.65 |
 | LightGBM | 0.85 | 0.73 |

-The consistency of this gap across all three model families linear and nonlinear suggests this is primarily a data and representation problem rather than a modelling limitation.
+The consistency of this gap across all three model families suggests a data and representation problem rather than a modelling limitation.

-### Class 2 — A Gap in the Failure Analysis
+### Class 2 — Vocabulary Overlap as a Representation Gap

-Class 2 was the most frequently misclassified class in terms of absolute confusion volume — primarily bleeding into Class 0 and occasionally into itself across models.
-Despite this, its Macro F1 contribution was not alarming enough at the time to trigger dedicated PR curve analysis, so Class 2 AP was not computed explicitly.

-In retrospect, this was an oversight.
-High misclassification volume in the majority class can mask a precision problem that F1 alone doesn't surface clearly — the model may be over-predicting Class 2 into adjacent classes precisely because of its broad vocabulary overlap, rather than because it is well-separated.
-A targeted confusion matrix breakdown and PR curve for Class 2 would have clarified whether this was a threshold calibration issue or a representation gap.
-This remains the most important unfinished piece of the failure analysis.
+Class 2 had the highest absolute misclassification volume, bleeding primarily into Class 0.
+This was already visible in the class-wise feature importance plots — Class 2 shared its top-weighted tokens almost entirely with Class 0, meaning the two classes were not well-separated at the vocabulary level.
+A dedicated PR curve and confusion matrix breakdown for Class 2 remains the most important unfinished piece of this analysis.

 ### Feature Representation Insights

-Character-level TF-IDF (`char_wb`) proved especially effective for handling informal language, misspellings, and short noisy comments, while engineered numerical features provided complementary structural signals.
+Character-level TF-IDF (`char_wb`) proved especially effective for handling informal language and misspellings, while engineered numerical features provided complementary structural signals.

 ---